 - Navigate to the Setup step of the Campaign Builder.

-- Check the box for Goal tracking.
+- In the Tracking section, check the box for Goal tracking.

 - Continue with the campaign building process, then send the campaign to your list.

-Goal Autoresponder triggers
+Goal Automation triggers

 Advanced trigger options